 We help people living in and around Maidenhead.
 Contact details of where to get help are set out below.

 If you are in need of help and are out of our catchment area, the following other groups may be able to help.
 In and around Slough, there is the Slough Foodbank.
 In and around High Wycombe and Beaconsfield, there is the One Can Trust.
-In and around Windsor and Beaconsfield, there are some church groups who are starting to provide food support.
-As from 1 April, many local councils will provide direct food support in cases of dire emergency.
+In and around Windsor, there is the Windsor Foodshare.
+In and around Beaconsfield, there are some church groups who are starting to provide food support.

 How to get help

 We are here for anyone who is unable to afford to eat properly.
 There are two ways to get help:

 We have around 60 organisations who are able to identify if the foodbank is appropriate for you.
 They issue vouchers for delivery of food directly to your home.

 If you are unsure where to get started, here are some tips:

 - If you have a child at school, ask the school

 - Children’s Services